 Overview of Bremen

-The old Hanseatic city of Bremen offers a city center that immediately brings visitors centuries back to the time of the merchants’ overseas trade.
+Bremen is an old Hanseatic city which offers a city center that immediately brings visitors centuries back to the time of the merchants’ overseas trade.
 The Weser Renaissance is the typical building style of the era and there are loads of beautiful old buildings with the 14th century town hall and the cathedral as some of the most famous.

 The town hall and the cathedral are both nice sights, and you should also see Schütting and Bremen’s many large churches on your walk along the cozy streets.
 Universum and the Haus Atlantis with the stunning Himmelssaal are architectural gems from recent time that should be seen as well.
 And when on a stroll, remember to include Böttcherstraße and Schlacte in the evening.